OmniLlama/LAB-Assist/README.md

 install the Jazz MIDI Plugin
 https://jazz-soft.net/download/Jazz-Plugin/

-## NOTE: If files missing / unable to build
+## NOTE: Running and Troubleshooting

 run npm update

 ***Note To Those who want to run the main branch*** You need to run the above, and once all dependencies are installed, you will find a file called `index.d.ts_BACKUP` in the root directory, open and copy all of its contents.